adammaj1/Mandelbrot-Sets-Alternate-Parameter-Planes/README.md

 * the inversion with respect to the unit circle centered at zero

-Translation is performed before inversion
+Translation is performed before inversion.
+It moves the set with respect to unit circle and thus changes the shape after the whole transformation

 See [video by Max Million](https://www.youtube.com/watch?v=JiAIELoh4YU)